roadiz/docs/developer/first-steps/moving.rst

 --------------------------------

 You have nearly finished your brand new website using Roadiz.
-You have been working on your own server using Git and Composer, up to this point everthing went well.
+You have been working on your own server using Git and Composer, up to this point everything went well.

 Now you have to push to production, but your prod-server has no SSH connection.
 You are stuck with an SFTP connection or worst, an old FTP one.
 Don’t panic, it will take a little more time but it is still possible.

 .. warning::
-    Many shared-plan hosters offer you only one or two databases.
+    Many shared-plan hosting companies offer you only one or two databases.
 When moving a Roadiz website, make sure that your database is empty and do not contain orphan tables, you must respect the rule “One app = One database”.

 .. note::
     If you can ZIP on your production server or if you are going to push your files via FTP, do not forget to exclude ``.git`` and ``node_modules`` folders!
-These folders have **lots** of useless files for a production SSH-less environnement.
+These folders have **lots** of useless files for a production SSH-less environment.
     Here is a sample ZIP command to exclude them:
     ``zip -r mywebsite.zip mywebsite/ -x "mywebsite/.git/*" "mywebsite/themes/**/static/node_modules/*"``.

-* Before transfering your website, make sure you have ``.htaccess`` file in every sensitive folders.
+* Before transferring your website, make sure you have ``.htaccess`` file in every sensitive folders.
 You can use the ``bin/roadiz generate:htaccess`` on your computer.
 * If you have at least SFTP, you should have to rights to zip/unzip on your distant server.
 So zip the whole Roadiz folder.
 * If you only have FTP, you must be prepared to transfer your Roadiz folder, file-by-file.
 Just get yourself a nice cup of coffee.
 * Once everything is copied on your production server, verify than you have the same files as on your dev-server.
 * Import your database dump with phpmyadmin or pgmyadmin.
 * Edit your ``conf/config.yml`` to match your new database credentials.
-* Verify that root ``.htaccess`` file contains every informations to enable Apache url-rewriting.
+* Verify that root ``.htaccess`` file contains every information to enable Apache url-rewriting.
 * Try to connect to your website
 * If it doesn’t work or display anything, read your PHP log file to understand where the problem comes from.
-It might be your database credentials or an oudated PHP version.
-Check that your hoster has installed every needed PHP extensions, see :ref:`requirements`.
+It might be your database credentials or an outdated PHP version.
+Check that your hosting manager has installed every needed PHP extensions, see :ref:`getting-started`.